 Teenage Mutant Ninja Turtles was released into theaters on March 30th, 1990.
 Filming locations include Castle Hayne, Currie and Wilmington, NC. and Brooklyn and New York, NY.
 Filming ran from July 10th, 1989 to September 9th, 1989.
 It was directed by Steve Barron, in what was his first feature film.
 However, he was a music video directing machine during the 80's with fifty-six of them to his credit.
 The film was based more so on the Teenage Mutant Ninja Turtles comics rather than the animated television show that ran from December 28th, 1987 to November 2nd, 1996.
-The Ninja Turtles' costumes were absolutely amazing, the level of detail and the range of their facial expressions were exceptional for the time.
+The Ninja Turtles' costumes were absolutely amazing, the level of detail and the range of their facial expressions were exceptional for that time period.
 They were created by Jim Henson's Creature Shop in London.
 They were first made out of fiberglass, then remodeled out of clay.
 They were produced as molds to cast the whole body in foam rubber latex.
 It took around eighteen weeks for them to be completed.
 Henson stated that the creatures were the most advanced that he had ever worked with.
-Sadly, Henson passed away on May 16th, 1990, roughly one and a half month after the film was released.
+Sadly, Henson passed away on May 16th, 1990, roughly one and a half months after the film was released.
 As a young child, I loved watching Fraggle Rock, another one of Jim Henson's brilliant creations.
+I'll also never forget always watching the Pizza Hut baseball commercial followed by the FHE logo that preceded the film, on the VHS tape.

 The Foot hideout (exterior) - Next to* S. Loop Rd.
 New York, NY.
 10044